akula-koteswarudu/akula-koteswarudu.github.io/Experience/lemnisk_fulltime.md

     <div style="background: rgba(255,255,255,0.1); padding: 1.5rem; border-radius: 8px; margin-bottom: 1.5rem;">
       <p style="color: rgba(255,255,255,0.95); line-height: 1.6; margin: 0;">
         The architecture I built was something I'm genuinely proud of.
 Using SOLID principles and carefully chosen design patterns, I created a system of abstractions and interfaces that could handle not just the banking client's specific requirements, but also the varied payload types from our main Marketing Automation flow used by all other clients.
-The code was designed for reusability, maintainability, and future extensibility.
+The results were staggering – on the exact same hardware that struggled with 5,000 events per minute in Node.js, our Java application processed 150,000 events per minute.
+We rolled it out across all regions and all clients, replacing years of accumulated technical debt with a single, unified solution.
       </p>
     </div>